ArianWatch/MegaScraperStopped/README.md

 Scraper Team
 ============

-A Telegram Bot based on plugins using [Created By DawshArian](https://github.com/DDawshAriaDaw
+A Telegram Bot based on plugins As Created By DawshArian 🔥

 This Is A PowerFul Bot In Telegram 💪

-@Dawsh_Arian [Creator]
+@Dawsh_Arian 💥